Exploring the scarred, 'tragic history' of Nebraska's Genoa Indian school

 Morgan Lovejoy was about 10 years old when, on a cold winter night in the late 1920s, he hatched an escape plan.

 He and a few other boys were homesick for families they hadn’t seen in more than a year.
-They snuck out of their beds and headed for a town miles away, hoping to hop a train in Columbus, Nebraska, that they ended up missing.
+They snuck out of their beds and headed for Columbus, Nebraska, a few miles away, hoping to hop a train that they ended up missing.

 Tired and cold, they returned to the Genoa U.S. Indian Industrial School.
 As punishment for their desertion, they were locked in a dormitory attic for two weeks.